memgraph/pymgclient/_sources/introduction.rst.txt

    $ python3 -m pytest

-You will need to have Memgraph installed on your machine to run the tests.
+To run the tests, you will need to have Memgraph, pytest and pyopenssl installed on your machine.
 The tests will try to start the Memgraph binary from the standard installation path (usually :file:`/usr/lib/memgraph/memgraph`) listening on port 7687.
-You can configure a different path or port by setting the following environment
+You can configure a different path or port by setting the following environment libraries:
-libraries:

    * :envvar:`MEMGRAPH_PATH`
    * :envvar:`MEMGRAPH_PORT`